xult0a1/UsefulLinks/README.md

 # Useful Links
 A collaboration of our useful links around da Interwebz

+"""
+Notes:
+- The descriptions are mostly quoted from websites
-> Note: By default, links open in current tab.
+- Links open in current tab by default
+"""

 ###### By [CoderLuka](https://github.com/coderluka) and [TomislavPerich](https://github.com/tomislavperich)